mikael-johnsson/your-shopping-list/README.md

 |As an admin I can delete users so that inactive users don’t take up space in the database|SHOULD HAVE|

 ### Wireframes
 The site was developed mobile first.
 The desktop wireframes are therefor bigger versions of the mobile wireframes.
+In the wireframes checkboxes are to be seen.
+That feature was never implemented.
+More information can be found at [Future features](#future-features).

 **Mobile**